Dev-Raaz/Dev-Raaz/README.md

 - 👋 Hi, I’m @Dev-Raaz
-- 👀 I’m interested in Web Development and Machine Learning
+- 👀 I’m interested in Web Development and Block Chain
 - 🌱 I’m currently learning AWS
 - 💞️ I’m looking to collaborate on a Full-Stack MERN Project
 - 📫 How to reach me
-    📱 +91 8455884445
     📧 singhdebraj51@gmail.com

 <!---